adam-maj/deep-learning/README.md

   <i>Scaling laws for model performance as a function of parameters</i>
 </p>

-**Importantly, the reason for this trend is not that increasing the number of parameters in a model always increases it's intelligence.** Instead, it's due to the fact that current models still don't have enough representational capacity to capture all the information in internet-scale datasets.
+**Importantly, the reason for this trend is not that increasing the number of parameters in a model always increases its intelligence.** Instead, it's due to the fact that current models still don't have enough representational capacity to capture all the information in internet-scale datasets.

 As mentioned previosly, increasing the number of parameters in a neural network is actually governed by the other constraints.